TurtleKitty/Vaquero/README.md

 Vaquero [operators](https://github.com/TurtleKitty/Vaquero/wiki/operator) are procedures that run at compile time.
 They alter source code to create new syntax.

-Vaquero [environments](https://github.com/TurtleKitty/Vaquero/wiki/environment) are first-class as well.
+Vaquero [environments](https://github.com/TurtleKitty/Vaquero/wiki/environment) are first-class.
 They can be accessed with the **env** operator.

 ```scheme